clux/facemaulers/halos.md

 Wand of Lightning Bolts
 Information about Sunwuko?
 Monkey king's relics can be found inside the Pentachoron.

+Bracers of Evocation (Boosts Evocation Spells, extra dmg dice to all spells of level > 0) Tome of Clear Thought. +2 int.
+Gloves of Missle Snaring (reliquary)

+TODO: Shario - Ring of Lightning (Boosts lightning bolt Damage +2d6)
+TODO: Shario - Ring of Fire (Boosts Fireball range and damage, +20ft, +2d6)

+Monk... want to give evasion mantra, but want to take away stunlocking..
++2 Divine Rapier (Unless you have disadvantage, you cannot miss) Sange/Yasha dual wield combo health regen as an action during evade?

 # EBA1: 11/16 Staircase leads to Waterfountain fight from BL2 wizard tower
 Circular  outlook point.
 This is a trap.
 Storm of Vengeance.
 If triggered calls guards.